cclarkcode/Bamazon-node-CLI-app/README.md

 		-View sales report (combination of data from both tables) -Add new department

-7. There is also a full video walkthrough of the app in the repo
+7. There is also a full video walkthrough of the app in the repository